struuuuggle/UDPropertyWrapper/README.md

 }
 ```

-Since  `UDWrapper` is type-safed, you cannot assign a value to `defaultValue` ignoring the type associted to the property.
+Since  `UDPropertyWrapper` is type-safed, you cannot assign a value to `defaultValue` ignoring the type associted to the property.
 ```swift
 // ⛔️ Cannot convert value of type 'String' to expected argument type 'Int'
 @UserDefault("age", defaultValue: "")